Further snow expected as country braces for arrival of Storm Dennis

 Principal Irene Gielty said the roof was blown clean off the structure before landing on a nearby pitch.

-A status yellow wind warning was in place in counties Donegal, Galway, Leitrim, Mayo, Sligo, Clare and Kerry until 8pm on Tuesday night.
+A status yellow wind warning was in place in counties Donegal, Galway, Leitrim, Mayo, Sligo, Clare and Kerry until 8pm on Tuesday.

 AA Roadwatch received reports of slippery road conditions in Clare, Donegal and Kerry.
 Gardaí were advising all road users to avoid the Gap of Dunloe in Co Kerry until further notice as it was completely impassable due to snow.